xinydd/PCAssemble/README.md

     <br />
     <br />
   <h2>Personal Reflections and Thoughts</h2>
 The PC assembly lab exercise was an insightful experience, offering me a practical understanding of computer hardware components.
 The main objective of the lab was to assemble a fully functional PC from individual components and also reassamble it.
 I have gained a comprehensive understanding of the roles of different hardware elements and the step-by-step process of assembling and reassembling a computer.
-With the guidance of Dr. Muhammad Iqbal Tariq and some lab assistants, I reassembled the PC with the following steps:</br>
+With the guidance of Dr. Muhammad Iqbal Tariq and some lab assistants, I reassembled the PC with the following steps:</br></br>
 1. Open case</br>
 2. Disconnect cables</br>
 3. Take out power supply</br>
 4. Take out RAM</br>
 5. Take out HDD</br>
 6. Take out CPU Fan</br></br>
 After that, we assembled it back and checked if our PC can be switched on.
-Fortunately, it was switched on successfully.The lab exercise significantly enhanced my comprehension of computer hardware.
+Fortunately, it was switched on successfully.
+The lab exercise significantly enhanced my comprehension of computer hardware.
 The hands-on experience exposed me to various tools and techniques used in PC assembly.
 In conclusion, the PC assembly lab was an enriching experience that bridged the gap between theory and practice.